anthonysgro/RoboHouse/README.md

 ## Roadmap

 -   [x] Add basic scraping for one site
--   [ ] Add continuous scraping with heartbeat
+-   [x] Add continuous scraping with heartbeat
--   [ ] Add database to tell if new listing appears
+-   [x] Add database to tell if new listing appears
--   [ ] Deploy live
+-   [x] Deploy live
 -   [ ] Handle custom queries
--   [ ] Handle Slack notifications
+-   [x] Handle Slack notifications
+-   [x] Handle SMS notifications

 See the [open issues](https://github.com/anthonysgro/RoboHouse/issues) for a full list of proposed features (and known issues).